Full 2014 Chevrolet Silverado 1500 Review

 Powertrains and Performance

 Standard on all but the LTZ trims is a 4.3-liter V6 with 285 hp and 305 lb-ft of torque.
 As with all other Silverado engines, it comes matched to a six-speed automatic transmission and either rear-wheel or four-wheel drive.
-Chevy estimates fuel economy to be 18 mpg city and 24 mpg highway for two-wheel drive.
-With 4WD, it drops to 17/22.
-Maximum towing capacity, when properly equipped, is fairly generous at 7,200 pounds.
+EPA fuel economy estimates stand at 20 mpg combined (18 city/24 highway) for two-wheel drive.
+With 4WD, they drop to 19/17/22.
+Maximum towing capacity, when properly equipped and depending on body style, can range up to a generous 7,600 pounds.

 The 5.3-liter V8, which is standard on the LTZ trims and optional on other Silverados, makes 355 hp and 383 lb-ft of torque.
-Properly equipped, trucks with this engine can tow up to 11,400 pounds.
-With rear-wheel drive, the EPA says Silverados with the 5.3-liter V8 will achieve 16 mpg city/23 mpg highway and 19 mpg combined (16/22/18 for 4WD).
+Properly equipped, trucks with this engine can tow up to 11,500 pounds.
+With rear-wheel drive, the EPA says Silverados with the 5.3-liter V8 will achieve 19 mpg combined (16 city/23 highway).
+With 4WD they rate 18 combined.
+In Edmunds testing, a Silverado 1500 LT Z71 Crew Cab 2WD with the 5.3 sprinted from zero to 60 in just 6.8 seconds.

 Interior Design and Special Features

 With this redesign, all-new cab structures bring improved structural stiffness and crashworthiness to the 2014 model.
 Chevy also improved the cabin quality on lower trims, where materials and build quality are both notably better.
 There are also more bins and cubbies than before and LTZ trims have up to five USB ports to keep all your devices charged and happy.
-The MyLink system deserves special mention for its available 8-inch touchscreen that features clear, intuitive controls, redundant knobs and buttons and a very effective voice command interface.
+The MyLink system features an 8-inch touchscreen, straightforward menus and effective voice command interface, although sometimes the system can be slow to respond to inputs.

 With a choice of bench or buckets (depending on trim level) up front, as well as available heating, ventilation and adjustable lumbar support, the Silverado's thickly padded seats promise plenty of long-trip comfort.
 Although the cab's basic dimensions are unchanged from last year, there is a smidge more rear legroom than before, and front occupants have more fore/aft seat adjustment range.